 I have previously worked as a project coordinator, providing technical support and grant writing for local-led community projects and initiatives.
 I also worked as a Team Leader for Global Citizen Year, supporting and coaching diverse international youth during their immersion program in the Imbabura province.

 I am passionate about reconnecting with animals and nature as a way to connect with one’s self and purpose.
 In 2021 I became certified in Horse Guided Empowerment®, a unique equine therapy method for motivating deep personal change in coaching and therapy sessions for groups, individuals and families.
 I am also a Youth & Adult Coach in the Cotacachi therapy center, Centro Sin Miedo.

 I align with Wichana's model of providing technical and financial support for projects that are initiated and implemented by local leaders and communities.
 I firmly believe that local-led initiatives and ideas create sustained change and wellness rather than traditional top-down approaches.
 It is fundamentally important that local voices and actions are at the center of decision-making and project creation, and I hope that this can be replicated in the numerous foreign-led projects in the area.
-As Director of Program Development with the Wichana Foundation, I contribute through program & organizational development, and support in fundraising and grant writing.
-I also provide consulting support to each partner project in project management and implementation skills as needed.

 I have a Bachelor degree in International Studies & Spanish.
 I am fluent in both English and Spanish.
 I enjoy writing poetry, singing and playing the charango.
 I do volunteer work with Proyecto Hanpuy, a wildlife rehabilitation and release project in southern Ecuador.